 - Add Adobe Digital Editions (ADE) as well as the notification digitaleditions to your firewall's exception list.

 - Uninstall ADE and remove it from the trash.

 - Reinstall ADE.

-After you've gone through the above steps, try downloading the title again.
+After you've gone through the steps above, try downloading the title again.